-- To provide Primary Health Care (PHC) to more than 15,000 Orphans and Vulnerable Children in Nurture Africa’s Paediatric Health Centre.
+- Provide Primary Health Care (PHC) to 15,000 Orphans and Vulnerable Children in Nurture Africa’s Paediatric Health Centre.

-- To provide anti-retroviral medication, (anti-HIV) treatment and psycho-social support to 600 HIV infected children and 700 HIV infected Guardians and adolescents.
+- Provide anti-retroviral medication, (anti-HIV) treatment and psycho-social support to 600 HIV infected children and 700 HIV infected Guardians and adolescents.

 - Provide Counselling and Testing for HIV to the most at risk populations (MARPS)

 - Construct “Phase 2″ of the Nurture Africa Health Centre.

 - Provide safe male circumcision to 2,500 boys and youth.

 - Provide 200 HIV infected adolescent girls with sexual and reproductive health services.